 Admittedly, the blog Frisia Coast Trail is soaked in bias too.
 Awfully one-sided.
 Check out our blog post Wa bin ik, wa bist do en wa bin wy? ('Who am I, who are you, and who are we?') and our press statement Consensus Frisia Tribunal released in 2020.
 There, you can find what we said about it before.

-Now, with all these words of self-reflection, we have conveniently paved the way to openly criticize others.
+Now, with all these words of sincere self-reflection, we have conveniently paved the way to openly criticize others – a technique we adopted from Dutch government bureaucrats.
 Let's start doing so.

 Kees Nieuwenhuijsen: Robrecht de Fries.
 Graaf van Vlaanderen, held van Holland (2022)

 This history book is about Count Robert I of Flanders.
-In English, the title is 'Robert the Frisian, Count of Flanders, hero of Holland'.
+In the English language, the title is 'Robert the Frisian, Count of Flanders, hero of Holland'.
 It is a book of interest, also for those who want to learn a bit more about medieval Frisia.
 Robert I lived from 1031/32 until 1093.
-Robert carried his nickname de Fries ‘the Frisian’ already during his life, and he did so proudly.
+Robert carried his nickname de Fries ‘the Frisian’ proudly during his life.
 His epitaph said: comes Flanderensium Robertus Frisius ‘Count of Flanders Robert the Frisian’.
+His Frisian title is even written on his grave.

 The why is first and foremost relevant because Count Robert ruled for only eight years from when the first count of West Frisia renamed himself 'Count of Holland' in 1101.
 So, nearly the entire history discussed in the book is about an era when modern Holland was still generally and officially referred to as (West) Frisia.
-And, of course, with the signature and seal of Count Floris I in the year 1101, the name Frisia wasn't instantly erased either.
-So, why use Holland then?
-Moreover, at the same time, the author makes an explicit statement on page 20 to rename the statesman Robrecht instead of Robert or Rodbert, as he was named in the old original texts.
-This time the author does motivate his choice by explaining that from a historic phonological point of view, the name Robrecht is historically more accurate.
+And, of course, with the signature and seal of Count Floris I in the year 1101, the name Frisia was not instantly erased either.
+So, why, dear Nieuwenhuijsen, use the term Holland then?
+Moreover, at the same time, the author makes an explicit statement on page 20 to rename the statesman Robrecht instead of Robert or Rodbert, as he was named in the original texts.
+This time the author does motivate his choice by explaining that from a historical phonological point of view, the name Robrecht is historically more accurate.
 Roger that.
 Historically more accurate.
 Historically.
 Accurate.
+So, historic accuracy is a relevant consideration.

 To put it differently: going through the motions with the names Robert and Robrecht, but not with the names Frisia and Holland.
-Because we are unaware of the underlying motivation for using the term Holland, the author or publisher runs the risk of incriminating himself of doing politics.
-A pity as well, because with his book 'Strijd om West-Frisia' ('Strife for West Frisia') published in 2016, Nieuwenhuijsen seemingly made a different and more balanced choice.
-Just as the book 'Robrecht de Fries', this book covers the history of West Frisia until approximately the year 1100 when Holland was still known as Frisia.
+Because we are unaware of the underlying motivation for using the term Holland, the author or publisher runs the risk of incriminating themselves for doing politics.
+A pity as well, because with his book 'Strijd om West-Frisia' ('strife for West Frisia'), published in 2016, Nieuwenhuijsen seemingly made a different and more balanced choice.
+Just as the book 'Robrecht de Fries', this book covers the history of West Frisia until approximately the year 1100, when Holland was still known as Frisia.

-In other words: "Robrecht de Fries.
-Graaf van Vlaanderen, held van Frisia" ('Robert the Frisian.
-Count of Flanders, hero of Frisia') would be the better title.
-With the extra bonus this book title makes a lot more sense suddenly.
+In other words: 'Robrecht de Fries.
+Graaf van Vlaanderen, held van Frisia' ('Robert the Frisian.
+Count of Flanders, hero of Frisia') would be the better title of the book.
+With the extra bonus, this book title makes a lot more sense suddenly.
 Maybe with a smaller audience generating less money, though.
-Perhaps a case of he that pays the piper calls the tune?
+Was it, perhaps, a case of he who pays the piper calls the tune?

 Annemarieke Willemsen & Hanneke Kik (eds.): Dorestad and its Networks.
 Communities, Contact and Conflict in Early Medieval Europe (2021)